DyCoke: Dynamic Compression of Tokens for Fast Video Large Language Models: Experimental Results

 \subsection{Evaluation Setups and Implementation Details}

 \textbf{Benchmarks.} We evaluate the performance of VLLMs using established video-to-text benchmarks.
-ActivityNet-QA~\cite{yu2019activitynet} contains human-annotated, action-related QA pairs derived from the ActivityNet dataset.
-Single-word responses are generated for evaluation.
-We evaluate the accuracy of the model and response quality (scored from 0 to 5) using GPT-4o-mini \cite{openai2023gpt4}.
+ActivityNet-QA~\cite{yu2019activitynet} comprises human-annotated, action-related question-answer pairs derived from the ActivityNet dataset.
+For evaluation purposes, single-word responses are generated.
+We assess the model’s accuracy and response quality (scored on a scale from 0 to 5) using GPT-4o-mini \cite{openai2023gpt4}.
 We also utilize the PerceptionTest \cite{patraucean2024perception} to assess perception capabilities, alongside VideoMME \cite{fu2024video} and NeXTQA \cite{xiao2021next}, which encompass various video domains and durations.
 VideoDetailCaption \cite{lmmslab2024videocaption} assesses the model’s detailed understanding of video content, with scoring also conducted via GPT-4o-mini \cite{openai2023gpt4}.
 Additionally, we further evaluate the model on the MVbench~\cite{li2024mvbench} dataset, which includes 20 complex tasks requiring comprehensive video understanding beyond single-frame analysis.
 Each task contains 200 test samples in a multiple-choice VideoQA format.
 These samples require the model to choose the correct answer from multiple provided options.

-\textbf{Computing Cost Evaluation.} We examine the total FLOPs of the prefilling stage and the decoding stage.
-For a transformer layer with multi-head attention (MHA) and feed-forward network (FFN) modules, let $n$ represent the number of tokens, $d$ be the hidden state size, and $m$ be the intermediate size of FFN.
-In the prefilling phase, the total FLOPs can be estimated as $4nd^2 + 2n^2d + 2ndm$.
-For the decoding phase, considering the significant contribution of the KV cache, the computational consumption for $R$ total iterations (\textit{i.e.}, predicting $R$ tokens) is $R\left(4d^2+2dm\right)+2\sum_{i=1}^{R}d\times(n+i)$.
-We unify $R=100$ for calculation in the experiments.
-Thus, for an LLM with $T$ total transformer layers, the total FLOPs can be expressed as follows,
+For MVBench, we conducted multiple experiments and computed the average results.